zephyrproject-rtos/zephyr/doc/subsystems/logging/index.rst

 - Timestamping with user provided function.
 - Dedicated API for dumping data
 - Dedicated API for handling transient strings
-- Panic support - in panic mode logger switches to blocking, in-place processing.
+- Panic support - in panic mode logger switches to blocking, synchronous processing.
 - Printk support - printk message can be redirected to the logger.
 - Design ready for multi-domain/multi-processor system